Table of Contents

 - Analyze load time and responsiveness

-Understanding how to use browser dev tools is key for identifying issues quickly and optimizing user experience.
+Understanding how to use browser dev tools is key for identifying issues quickly and optimizing the frontend.

 8. Design and Prototyping Tools